daannoordenbos/daannoordenbos.github.io/README.md

-This blog was created on 23rd of February 2022, it has been created from the Jekyll theme contrast.
+This is the Github repository hosting my website.
+On my website you can my public CV and my blog about mathematics and chess.
-I plan to host my CV and a chess blog on this website.
+This project has been made with the the Jekyll theme contrast.